Visiting Stanley Park in Vancouver, Canada

 Room with a view

-This hub pertains to a most wonderful part of a vacation spent in Vancouver, Canada and all the sites and activities that were to be found in fabulous Stanley Park.
+This hub addresses a wonderful part of a vacation spent in Vancouver, Canada and all the sites and activities that were to be found in fabulous Stanley Park.

 After all, the main focus of traveling is what one is able to do and experience while in a new locale.
 The hotel, motel or other rented lodging is just a place to keep one's belongings and hopefully get a good night's sleep when the time is right.